ypid/dotfiles/docs/shortcuts.md

 ## Shortcut conventions and key order

-To search for shortcuts, it is important to maintain a unique naming pattern.
-The following is which I use in this document.
-It is pretty much based on the order used by [Double Commander]:
+To search for shortcuts, it is important to maintain a unique naming pattern and order in which they are combined.
+This is pretty much based on the naming and order used by [Double Commander]:

 * `Ctrl`
 * `Shift`